-9. Project Authorization
+3. Authorization

-To be considered for the MGP, all applicants must have the support of their governing body as evidenced in a formal resolution or formal statement.
+To be considered for the MGP, all applicants must have the support of their governing body as evidenced by a formal resolution or formal statement issued by the body.
+A sample resolution is in the Appendices.
 Resolutions or statements must include the following:

 - a.
-Authorization by the governing body for submission of the application to the MGP. - b.
-An explanation or analysis to demonstrate that the project

-- is consistent with the jurisdiction's General Plan.
-For applicants representing a project in an unincorporated area of the county, a description of consistency with the County's General Plan is required. - c.
-Acknowledgement that the applicant has or will have available the required match, and sufficient funds to complete, operate and maintain the project. - d.
-Acknowledgement that the applicant has reviewed, understands and agrees to the provisions contained in the MGP Guidelines. - e.
-Delegation of an authority to conduct all negotiations and submit and sign all documents, including but not limited to, the application, matching grant agreement, conservation easement, recreation covenant, irrevocable offer(s) of dedication, amendments, reimbursement requests and so on, which may be necessary for completion of the project. - f.
-Agreement to comply with all applicable federal, State and local laws, ordinances, rules, regulations and guidelines.
+Authorization to apply for the MGP grant. - b.
+An explanation or analysis of how the project is consistent with the applicable general plan.
+(For applicants representing a project in an unincorporated area of the County, a description of consistency with the County's General Plan is required.) - c.
+Acknowledgment that the applicant understands the match requirements applicable to the project and that the applicant has or will have available the required match and sufficient funds to complete the project and to operate and maintain the project. - d.
+Acknowledgment that the applicant has reviewed, understands, and agrees to the provisions contained in the MGP Guidelines. - e.
+Delegation of authority to conduct all negotiations and submit and sign all documents, including but not limited to, the application, the matching grant agreement, the conservation easement, the recreation covenant, any irrevocable offer(s) of dedication, amendments, reimbursement requests and so on, which may be necessary for completion of the project. - f.
+Agreement to comply with all applicable federal, state, and local laws, ordinances, rules, regulations and guidelines.